ShannaSeigel/digital-brain/citations-apa/!-citation-and-sources-protocol.md

 it does show up nicely in preview mode as (author, year, topic) how much could this fuck up publishing?
 I'd have capital letters, punctuation, and spaces in the filename.

+pushed changes in references folder to github, let's see what happens.

 ---